In this Article

 Using IF with AND

-You can combine IF with Excel’s AND function <<link>>.
-You use this in the logical test, which enables you to specify two or more conditions to test.
+You can combine IF with Excel’s AND Function to test more than one condition.
 Excel will only return TRUE if ALL of the tests are true.

 So, you implemented your interest rate.
 But some of your regulars are complaining.
 They’ve always paid their tabs in the past, why are you cracking down on them now?
 You come up with a solution: you won’t charge interest to certain trusted customers.